couchbaselabs/Couchbase-by-Example/02-gcm-webhook/02-gcm-webhook.md

 # Couchbase by Example: Sync Gateway Webhooks

 In the previous post, you learned how to set up Google Cloud Messaging with the Service Worker and Push API to handle notifications and used PouchDB + Sync Gateway to sync registration tokens.
-In this tutorial, you will focus exclusively on Web Hook to dispatch the notifications to particular users.
+In this tutorial, you will focus exclusively on webhooks to dispatch the notifications to particular users.

-We will continue on exploring Timely News, a news application to  notify you of new articles matching your interests.
+You will continue building Timely News, a news application to notify users of new articles matching their topics of interest.

 ## Scenarios

 There are different scenarios for sending a push notification:

-- Group Messaging: this concept was introduced in GCM to send notifications to up to 20 devices simultaneously.
+- **Group Messaging**: this concept was introduced in GCM to send notifications to up to 20 devices simultaneously.
 It’s very well suited for sending notifications to all devices that belong to a single user
-- Up and Down: a user updated a document and other users should be notified about it through a Push Notification
+- **Up and Down**: a user updated a document and other users should be notified about it through a Push Notification

 ## Data Model

-Let’s start with the smallest document, a Profile document holding the registration tokens of the user’s devices and topics of interest:
+Let’s start with the smallest document, a Profile document holding registration tokens of the user’s devices and topics of interest:

 	{
 	    "type": "profile",